DASS 21: Depression Anxiety & Stress Scale + Free Online Test

 DASS Age Limit

-While the research above include age groups from 12 years old, the authors set the age limit at 14 years old and upwards for the DASS.
+While the research above includes age groups from 12 years old, the authors set the age limit at 14 years old and upwards for the DASS.

 Some Limitations of its Use